CaptainLost/Uniject/README.md

 - **Factory**: Dynamic creation of game objects, allowing dependencies to be injected before unity callbacks (e.g. Awake)

 ### **Hooking into Player Loop**
 An additional option is to register callbacks to the player loop unity when binding instances.
-To use this, add the selected interfaces to the definition of the bound object type and then use the _'RegisterCallbacks'_ attribute when building a relationship:
+To use this, add the selected interfaces to the definition of the bound object type and then use the _'RegisterCallbacks'_ attribute when building the bind:
 - **IUpdate**: Called before the mono behaviour update
 - **ILateUpdate**: Called before the mono behaviour late update
 - **IFixedUpdate**: called before the mono behaviour fixed update